Active TSB in the Faculty Council

-Active TSB is one of two student parties competing in the elections for the Faculty Council.
-The Faculty Board presents its plans for education and research there.
+In the Faculty Council, the Faculty Board presents its plans for education and research.
 Students and staff each have seven seats.
-They have the right to vote, to adjust plans of the board and to bring their own proposals forward.
+They have the right to vote, to adjust plans of the Board and to bring in their own proposals.

 Candidates Active TSB